bachya/ecowitt2mqtt/README.md

 Received data from the Ecowitt device: {'PASSKEY': 'abcde12345', ...}
 ```

-Then, in the configuration file, simply add a `gateways` key that contains a mapping of any
+Then, in the configuration file, simply add a `gateways` key that contains a mapping of
+any of the existing configuration options (except for `--verbose` and `--diagnostics`,
+which can only be defined once and are applied to _every_ configuration).
+Options that
-of the existing configuration options.
-Options that remain at the root level of the file
-are treated as defaults.
+remain at the root level of the file are treated as defaults.

 For example, this YAML configuration file: